Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic basic flows

-Rotation effects can then be incorporated.
+Weak rotational effects can be incorporated perturbatively.
 At leading order for $\gamma\ll1$, the rotation-induced azimuthal velocity of the polar-mode potential flow follows from the $\phi$ component of the Navier-Stokes equation, yielding $U_\phi/U_s=\mathrm{i}\gamma$ in cylindrical coordinates $(s,\phi,z)$.
 Perturbing the flow (\ref{syst:Lamb}), the first-order basic flow $\boldsymbol{U}=\boldsymbol{U}_1$ becomes

 for the polar mode (correcting a typo in equation~10 of BG95).